Australian call centre industry information

 The call centre industry association, Auscontact Association, does not produce any industry research and has elected to partner with a private company called Fifth Quadrant to produce a report called the Australian Contact Centre Benchmarking Report.

-After a break for a few years, a new report was released in January 2018.
-You can purchase a full copy of the 137-page report for $995+GST.
+The most recent report was released in January 2018 and you can purchase a full copy of the 137-page report for $995+GST.
 CX Central readers can get 10% off by using this link – for transparency, we receive NO commission for this.

 Why do I keep getting calls from a call centre and how do I stop them?